 Before they are ready to go, you can make the children play stock market simulation games with paper money.
 At this point, you can do all the hand-holding children would need, walking them through the basics of investing.
 Once children gain some familiarity by watching the parents invest, and they accumulate some money for investing, parents can explain the concept of a portfolio, which serves the purpose of diversification and risk minimization.

-For children that are going to build a simple portfolio and hold that position for a number of years, a brokerage for beginners is a great way to go.
-Check out our favorites below.
+For children that are going to build a simple portfolio and hold that position for a number of years, a beginner youth account is a great way to go.

 Investing is an amazing way to teach children the importance of money and how our economy functions as well.
 If you are looking for helpful, educational resources to explain these topics, you can start with how the stock market works.